 As a school we are legally required to comply with a variety of specific recruitment and preemployment checks to ensure that we appropriately safeguard the pupils in our care.
-This includes requirements outlined in the relevant legislation, recommendations and guidance published by the Department of Education, such as: Keeping Children Safe in Education 2022 (KCSIE), the Revised Prevent duty guidance for England and Wales 2015 (updated I April 2021), and any guidance or code of practice published by the Disclosure and Barring Service (DBS).
-We are also required to comply with the Education (Independent School Standards) Regulations 2014 and the National Minimum Standards of Boarding Schools (2022).
+This includes requirements outlined in the relevant legislation, recommendations and guidance published by the Department of Education, such as: Keeping Children Safe in Education (KCSIE), the Prevent duty guidance for England and Wales 2023 (see Appendix Three for further information), and any guidance or code of practice published by the Disclosure and Barring Service (DBS).
+We are also required to comply with the Education (Independent School Standards) Regulations 2014 and the National Minimum Standards for Boarding Schools (2022).